 Lampang is the capital of the province of the same name.
 The city is about 100 kms south of Chiang Mai.
-Lampang is on the Wang River which is a major tributary of the Chao Phraya River.
+Lampang is on the Wang River which is a major tributary of the Ping River.
+This river flows into the Chao Phraya River at Nakhon Sawan.
 It was a major city during the period of the Lanna kingdom.

 Just as Chiang Rai and Chiang Mai it was part of a Burmese kingdom until the late 18th century.
 In the late 19th century it became a major centre of the teak logging industry.
 In this period there was an influx of Shan and Burmese workers.
 They worked for the British teak logging firms such as the Bombay Burmah Trading Corporation and the Louis T.Leonowens Company.
 The presence of so these workers resulted in Shan and Burmese influences in architecture.

 The railroad from from Bangkok reached the city in 1916, six years ahead of Chiang Mai.
 In those days Lampang eclipsed Chiang Mai as the economic and political center of North Thailand.